unoplatform/uno.extensions/doc/Overview/Mvux/States.md

 #### From Tasks

-States are created slightly different, they require a reference to the Model for caching and GC as mentioned above:
+States are created slightly differently, they require a reference to the Model for caching and GC as mentioned above:

 ```csharp
 public IState<Person> MainContact => State.Async(this, ContactsService.GetMainContact);